The story of how this encaustic series began

 The physical properties of the encaustic skins became metaphoric for expressing what needs to be looked at in a different way.
 Layers of wax are fused to each subsequent layer.
 They cover up the past.
 Released, removed, manipulated, flipped over, refused, all of these actions give me a sense of freedom, and the ability to step outside myself.
 Seemingly destructive to the surface, the peeling plays a positive roll in removing a build up and seeing what has been lying dormant.
 The depth created working this way is jarring to me, confrontational, alluring and frightening.
 There is risk involved, but the presence of this relief work conveys a sense of resilience and life which keeps me returning.
 It speaks with a boldness and beauty which is also fragile.
 This opposition between image/content and material is the catalyst for the development of my encaustic relief series.
 This work continues to evolve as I find new ways to shed light on subjects that need to be confronted.

 Stephanie Roberts-Camello earned a BFA in painting form Rhode Island School of Design in 1985.
-She is represented by The Schoolhouse Gallery in Provincetown .
 She was awarded a residency at The Vermont Studio Center in 2016 and 1997.
 Her Painting "The Breakaway" won the Centerfold in the March/April 2016 issue of Artscope magazine.
 Her work is featured in the 2015/2016 winter issue of The Surface Design Journal in an article called "Memory, Spirit, and Gender: Existential Themes in Fiber and Wax" written by Joanne Mattera.
 In 2016 and 2013 she was awarded scholarships to attend the International Encaustic Conference in Provincetown, Ma.
 She has shown extensively in the Northeast, winning many awards in juried shows.
 Her paintings are in the collection of Meditech and Minz Levin, as well as many private collections.